cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 Initialize the directory as a module:
 {{{with script "en" "initialize-frostyconfig-module"}}}
+git init -q
-cue mod init --source=self glacial-tech.example/frostyconfig@v0
+cue mod init --source=git glacial-tech.example/frostyconfig@v0
 {{{end}}}

 In order to publish the module to a registry, the code must hold a